 Online Presentation Tips: Best practices for making a video

-With the 2020 Annual Meeting canceled, ARVO is providing a forum for researchers to still share their science with the eye and vision community.
-Presenters have been invited to submit a video-recorded version of their research to be hosted on ARVOLearn.
-As submissions are being accepted (until 5pm PT on May 29), some of our presenters have offered tips and advice on best practices that might be helpful in creating your video presentation.
+This year, even though the 2021 Annual Meeting is virtual, ARVO is providing a robust forum for researchers to share their science with the eye and vision community.
+Recording your presentation may be a new experience for you, so below are some tips and advice offered by your colleagues on best practices that might be helpful in creating your video presentation.